awslabs/soci-snapshotter/docs/getting-started.md

 ```

 Next we need to modify containerd's config file (`/etc/containerd/config.toml`).
-Let's add the following config to the file to enable soci-snapshotter as a plugin:
+Let's add the following config to the file to enable the SOCI snapshotter as a plugin:

 ```toml
 [proxy_plugins]